Einstore/Einstore/README.md

 BumpUp!
 Can be found here: http://github.com/liveui/bumpup Xxxxxxxxxxx include screenshot

-## OnDemand hosted service (sounds better than software as a service)

-We also provide a hosted service including a free tier for indie developers.
-For more information on our hosted services, please visit our website on http://www.boostappstore.com

 ## Support

 We try to support even our free tier clients through our Slack channel or create a Stack Overflow question tagging BoostXXXXXXXXXX.
 To signup for our Slack please visit http://xxxxxx.xxxxx.xx and we’ll send you an invitation email.

+## OnDemand hosted service (sounds better than software as a service)

+We also working on a hosted service including a free tier for indie developers.
+For more information on our hosted services, please visit our website on http://www.boostappstore.com

 ## Enterprise

 Our enterprise package contains a tailored solution designed to match your needs exactly.
 We have a team of amazing developers on standby to help you using remote desktops or even to fly them over, should you require help with the setup onsite.

 We are a dev house so happy to quote on any customisations you may need on request.
-Please contact us on enterprise@mangoweb.cz for further details.
+Please contact us on enterprise@mangoweb.cz for further details or visit our website on http://www.boostappstore.com

 ## License